Florida Reopening Full Plan (Task Force)

 - Is there a curfew or any restrictions on people moving around the Town or County?

-People are encouraged to not gather with groups more than 10 and avoid crowded places.
+People are encouraged to keep 6' social distancing, not gather with groups more than 50 and avoid crowded places.
 We will continue to follow State and Federal guidance on these matters.

 - Are Town Offices open?